learn-co-curriculum/phase-4-authorizing-requests-readme/README.md

 ## Learning Goals

 - Understand the difference between _authentication_ and _authorization_
-- Restrict access to routes to only authorized users
+- Restrict access to routes to authorized users only

 ## Introduction

-So far, we've been talking about how to **authenticate** users: we need some way to confirm that a user is who they say they are.
+So far, we've been talking about how to **authenticate** users, i.e., how to confirm that a user is who they say they are.
 We've been using their username as our means of authentication; in the future, we'll also add a password to our authentication process.

-In addition to **authentication**, one other feature of most applications is the concept of **authorization**: giving certain users permission to access specific resources.
+In addition to **authentication**, most applications also need to implement **authorization**: giving certain users permission to access specific resources.
 For example, we might want **all** users to be able to browse blog posts, but only **authenticated** users to have access to premium features, like creating their own blog posts.
-Here's how we can use the session to authenticate users requests, and give them explicit permission to access certain routes in our application.
+In this lesson, we'll learn how we can use the session hash to authenticate users' requests, and give them explicit permission to access certain routes in our application.

 ## First Pass: Manual Checks